Ice Station Zebra: Plot

-A large force of Soviet paratroopers arrive and demand the film.
-Its commander, Colonel Ostrovsky, produces a detonator, and tells Ferraday he can explode the capsule, film and all, even inside the submarine, if the Americans try to leave with it.
-Ferraday hands over the capsule, but Ostrovsky discovers the film is missing and orders his troops to open fire on the Americans and a brief firefight ensues.

-In the confusion, Vaslov tries to take the film but is wounded by Jones.
+Tigerfish detects approaching Soviet aircraft.
+Ferraday lets Vaslov use the tracker to locate the ice-buried capsule.
+Jumping from their transport planes, Soviet paratroopers land nearby and move in as the Americans work to free the capsule from the ice.
+Their commander, Colonel Ostrovsky, demands the film, threatening to detonate the capsule's explosive booby trap should the Americans attempt to escape with it.
+After Ferraday hands over the empty container, a brief firefight occurs when the deception is discovered.
+In the confusion, Vaslov tries to take the film, but is wounded by Jones.
 Ferraday orders him to give the film to the Soviets.
 The canister is sent aloft by weather balloon for recovery by aircraft.
-Moments before it is taken, Ferraday activates a detonator he had found that had been cached with the tracking device, destroying the film and denying either side the locations of the other's missile silos.
-The Soviet colonel concedes that crucial parts of both his and Ferraday's missions are effectively accomplished, with no more of either yet attainable, and leaves.
+Moments before it is taken, Ferraday activates his own detonator, destroying the film and denying either side the locations of the other's missile silos.
+Ostrovsky concedes that both his and Ferraday's missions are effectively accomplished, and the standoff ends, each side beginning the return to their home countries.

-Tigerfish completes the rescue of the civilians.
-A teletype machine reveals media headlines claiming that a joint US-Soviet rescue in the Arctic has been successful, and that the "humanitarian mission" stands as a sterling example of peaceful cooperation between the United States and the Soviet Union.
+Tigerfish completes the rescue of the civilians, and sets sail back to Scotland.
+A teleprinter machine report frames the incident as a successful cooperative "humanitarian mission" between the West and the Soviet Union.